Navid200/xDrip/docs/Hard-Reset.md

 # Hard Reset
 [xDrip](../) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Hard Reset

-Warning: This action cannot be undone.
-Ensure you really need to perform a hard reset before proceeding.

 Disable [engineering mode](./Engineering-Mode.md).
 Engineering mode is not required for a hard reset.

 G6 can be hard reset using xDrip if the firmware version is 1.6.5.25 or earlier.
 Transmitters with newer firmware cannot be hard reset without modifications.